ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation-journal-entry-three.md

 ## Evening

 I can see now why they say you have to be an experienced outdoors person to be safe up here.
+The storm hasn't stopped.
+I can't believe how long it's been going on for.
+It must be a mountains thing.
+I just heard a tearing sound from the back of the cabin and there was suddenly a massive gust of cold wind.
+Part of the frickin' roof has come away!!!
+The fire is kind of useless now - the whole cabin is freezing cold AND the sun is going down.